Why is Elon Musk being sued by Tesla shareholders?

 “Am considering taking Tesla private at $420.
 Funding secured,” a tweet from August 7, 2018, reads.

-He doubled down on the comment with a follow-up statement that made a deal seem imminent, though no deal ever happened.
+He doubled down on the comment with follow-up comments that made a deal seem imminent, though no deal ever took place.

-Investors who traded in the wake of the tweets accuse Mr Musk of misleading shareholders, leading them to lose millions of dollars during the ups and downs the stock experienced in the days following.
+Investors - represented by Tesla investor Greg Littleton - who traded in the wake of the tweets accuse Mr Musk of misleading shareholders, leading them to lose millions of dollars during the ups and downs the stock experienced in the days following.

 Are these cases common?